-Significant reduction compared to placebo of exercise-induced bronchoconstriction (EIB) was demonstrated in a 12-week study in adults (maximal fall in FEV 22.33% for montelukast vs 32.40% for placebo; time to recovery to within 5% of baseline FEV: 44.22 minutes vs 60.64 minutes).
+Significant reduction of exercise-induced bronchoconstriction (EIB) was demonstrated in a 12-week study in adults (maximal fall in FEV 22.33% for montelukast vs 32.40% for placebo; time to recovery to within 5% of baseline FEV: 44.22 minutes vs 60.64 minutes).
 This effect was consistent throughout the 12-week study period.

-In aspirin-intolerant asthmatic patients receiving concomitant inhaled and/or oral corticoid therapy, treatment with montelukast, compared with the placebo, resulted in a significant improvement in asthma control (FEV: +8.55% vs. -1.74% compared to baseline, and a decrease in total beta-mimetic use: -27.78% vs. 2.09% variation compared to baseline), compared to the placebo.
+In aspirin-intolerant asthmatic patients receiving concomitant inhaled and/or oral corticoid therapy, treatment with montelukast, compared with placebo, resulted in significant improvement in asthma control (FEV: 8.55% vs -1.74% change from baseline and decrease in total beta-mimetic use: -27.78% vs 2.09% change from baseline).